Office of Student Conduct Frequently Asked Questions

 Students are provided access to the policies and are required to know and adhere to them.
 The Code of Student Conduct is available here.
 The University Alcohol and Other Drug Policy is available here.

-A: I received an email from the Office of Student Conduct with a link I’m supposed to click to “Pick up my letter.”
+Q: I received an email from the Office of Student Conduct with a link I’m supposed to click to “Pick up my letter.”
 What is this?

-Our office uses a software platform to track correspondence and conduct cases.
+A: Our office uses a software platform to track correspondence and conduct cases.
 This software also protects student privacy better than direct email.
 It is completely safe and secure and it is the way we officially communicate with students about conduct matters.
 Follow the directions and link the email.

 Q: My letter notifies me of a scheduled meeting.
 What does this mean?

-Meeting with someone in our office does not automatically mean that you are in trouble or have been accused of wrongdoing.
+A: Meeting with someone in our office does not automatically mean that you are in trouble or have been accused of wrongdoing.
 There are various reasons that lead to students receiving meeting requests from our office.
 The most common is that a student’s name was mentioned in an incident report (usually generated by Public Safety or a Community Assistant), where a policy violation may have taken place.
 Our first step is to talk with the individuals involved to better understand the event.
 This can include witnesses, those who were the targeted or negatively impacted by the incident, and those who may be responsible for the incident.
 Even in cases where a student may be responsible for a policy violation, no decisions are made before the conduct meeting, except in extreme cases (see Question #8 below).

 Q: Is this meeting mandatory?